lazerwalker/tinsel/README.md

 ## Usage

-Run `rails s` from the command line to spin up a Rails server.
-If you are running it locally, it will by default be at `localhost:3000`.
-If you have it set up with your custom code, you should be able to reach any endpoint by hitting `localhost:3000/some_path`, where `some_path` corresponds to the name of a method/node inside your Game subclass.
+Run `foreman start` from the command line within the project folder to spin up a Rails server.
+If you are running it locally, it will by default be at `localhost:5000`.
+If you have it set up with your custom code, you should be able to reach any endpoint by hitting `localhost:5000/some_path`, where `some_path` corresponds to the name of a method/node inside your Game subclass.

 You should be able to go to a URL of that form inside your web browser, and see XML being loaded